Required Documentation for Porting Telephone Numbers

 A bill copy is an essential component of porting and should be uploaded.
 In cases where the bill copy does not list the porting telephone numbers, additional documentation is recommended to supplement proof of ownership.
 Types of documentation can include:

 - A customer service record (CSR) from the current service provider listing the porting telephone numbers and the address on file.

 An email from a representative of the current service provider dated within the past 30 days listing the porting numbers

-- A screenshot of your provider’s account portal showing the porting numbers; this should include enough information to link it to a bill copy, such as the account number and the provider's logo.
+- A screenshot of your provider’s account portal showing the porting numbers, this should include enough information to link it to a bill copy.
+The document needs to include the account number and the provider’s logo.

 |NOTE: All uploaded documents must be in a PDF format.|